nehalsoni06/VSD_RISC-V_Internship/Task2/readme.md

 - Executes RISC-V binaries.
 - Supports simulation and debugging.
-- Useful for verification without hardware.
+- Enables verification without physical hardware.

 ---

 ## Observations

-- The `sum1ton.c` program executed successfully in Spike Simulator.
+- The `sum1ton.c` program executed correctly in Spike Simulator.
-- Spike debug mode enabled instruction-by-instruction execution analysis.
+- Debug mode enabled detailed analysis of instruction execution and register activity.
-- Register values and program flow could be observed during runtime.
 - The Ring Counter program compiled successfully using both GCC and RISC-V GCC.
-- GCC and RISC-V GCC generated functionally equivalent executables.
-- Spike successfully executed the RISC-V binary.
-- The Ring Counter sequence remained identical across architectures.
+- Identical outputs were obtained from both compilation environments.
-- Verification confirmed correct functionality of the software model.
+- The functionality of the software model remained unchanged across architectures.
+- Spike Simulator provided an effective platform for testing and verification without requiring physical hardware.
+- The experiment demonstrated the importance of software verification before hardware implementation.

 ---

 ## Key Learnings

+- Understanding software modelling and verification concepts.
-- Spike simulation and debugging.
+- Learning RISC-V simulation and debugging using Spike.
-- Register-level program analysis.
+- Analyzing program execution at the instruction level.
-- GCC compilation workflow.
-- RISC-V cross-compilation.
+- Compiling programs using GCC and RISC-V GCC.
-- Digital system modelling.
-- Software verification techniques.
-- Architecture-independent functionality.
+- Verifying software functionality across different architectures.
+- Understanding the role of software verification in digital design workflows.

 ---

 ## Conclusion

-This task demonstrated two important aspects of the RISC-V software development workflow.
-In the first part, Spike Simulator was used to debug and analyze the execution of the `sum1ton.c` program at the instruction level.
-Register values, program flow, and execution behavior were observed using Spike's interactive debugging environment.
+This task provided practical exposure to the software development and verification flow used in modern digital design and embedded systems.
+Through Spike Simulator, the execution of a RISC-V program was analyzed at the instruction level, offering insight into processor behavior, register operations, and program flow.

-In the second part, a Ring Counter software model was compiled using both GCC and the RISC-V GCC compiler.
-The outputs obtained from both environments were identical, confirming correct functionality and successful verification of the software model.
-Together, these exercises provided practical exposure to simulation, debugging, and verification methodologies commonly used in processor design, embedded systems development, and VLSI workflows.
+The Ring Counter software model was then compiled and executed using both GCC and the RISC-V GCC toolchain.
+The identical outputs obtained from both environments confirmed the correctness and portability of the design.
+Overall, this task highlighted the importance of simulation, debugging, and verification as foundational steps before moving toward hardware implementation.